NJIT-CS490-SP21/project2-oo89/README.md

 *Project 2*
 1. Create a Heroku app: `heroku create --buildpack heroku/python`
 2. Add nodejs buildpack: `heroku buildpacks:add --index 1 heroku/nodejs`
+3. Important to have the Procfile with `web: python app.py` or the name of your main app.
 3. Push to Heroku: `git push heroku milestone1`
+4. Also you can have heroku configure to automatically update from your GitHub milestone1 branch.
+So each time you push something to GitHub your project with automatically deploy to heroku.

 ## Technical issues
 1. The first technical issue that I had was with Cloud9 virtual disk runing out of space.